 So far, investigators have found PG&E responsible for more than a dozen fires from 2017 and 2018, with findings from some investigations forwarded for possible criminal charges to be considered.
 Among investigative findings were that the utility violated California law by failing to properly maintain its equipment and failing to maintain vegetation around its equipment, leading to increased fire risk.
 As a result, PG&E faces numerous California fire lawsuits linked to recent fires.

 CalFire also found PG&E responsible for the Paradise fire, after investigators found the company’s equipment started the blaze that devastated the town of Paradise.

 Fire Insurance Lawsuit

 Cutter Law has extensive experience representing people whose lives have been devastated by fires.
 We served as co-lead counsel in a class action lawsuit against State Farm related to the insurance company’s fire/property policy.
 That lawsuit-Doan v.
-State Farm-went to trial and resulted in a victory for all California State Farm home insurance policyholders.
+State Farm-went to trial and resulted in a victory.

 Fire Insurance Lawyer